The Normandy Invasion -- The Loss of Two Destroyers

 MCLOS using a joystick

-One obvious reason for not officially admitting that the Meredith was hit by a glide bomb is that the Allies did not even want to admit that the Germans had glide bombs, which were the world's first rocket-propelled guided missiles -- highly advanced and effective weapons.
-In late November 1943 the Allied troop ship Rohna was sunk by a German glide bomb that was launched from a German airplane but all survivors of the Rohna were ordered to say that the Rohna was sunk by a torpedo fired from a German submarine, and for them to say anything about the glide bomb would mean their immediate court martial and execution for aiding the enemy.
+One obvious reason for not officially stating that the Meredith was hit by a glide bomb is that the Allies did not even want to admit that the Germans had glide bombs, which were the world's first rocket-propelled guided missiles -- highly advanced and effective weapons.
+In late November 1943 the Allied troop ship Rohna was sunk by a German glide bomb that was launched from a German airplane, but all survivors of the Rohna were ordered to say that the Rohna was sunk by a torpedo fired from a German submarine, and for them to say anything about the glide bomb would mean their immediate court martial and execution for aiding the enemy.
 The Allies did not want the Germans to know how effective and deadly these glide bombs were.
-Changing the official cause of loss of a ship to a torpedo or a mine might cause the enemy to guess whether its glide bomb weapon had actually hit the Allied ship.
+Changing the official cause of loss of a ship to a torpedo or a mine might cause the enemy to speculate as to whether its glide bomb weapon had actually hit the Allied ship.

 Battle report noting changed account of the loss of the USS Corry